varunjha089/JavsScript-30Days-Challenge/README.md

 ## Day 1
 Day 1 project is [`Javascript Drum kit`](JavaScript-Files/Day-01) project.
 In this project we will be building an application which will respond to key via an `eventListener`.
-Please read more about this project [here](./JavaScript-Files/Day-01/README.md).
+Please read more about this project [here](JavaScript-Files/Day-02/README.md).

 ## Day 2
+Day 2 project is [`CSS + JS Clock`](JavaScript-Files/Day-02) project.
+In this project we will be building an application